ItsZeusBro/BrassTacks/README.md

 If we are trying to query some Arbitrary Object from schema using some general recursive tools, what would that schema look like in broad strokes?

       {

           transform: {
-          //this is a mapping translation schema pipeline that serves as the intermediate step or steps required to query a general construct
+              from:{
+                //some general object
               },

+              translation:{
+                 //this is a mapping translation schema pipeline that serves as the intermediate
+                 //step or steps required to build construct to query it
+              },

               query: {
-          //this anticipates the final transformation by transform and queries it for whatever is needed and the results are put into
-          //some return object as a boolean, answer, or set of answers, or whatever
+                  //Some schema denoting what to query (every query should be returned the same way)

+              }

          }
       }

 ## Base Strings
 Lets talk about something I call "Base Strings"